-Srinagar, India, July 9 (efe-epa).- Suspected militants have shot dead a local leader of India’s ruling right-wing Bharatiya Janata Party (BJP) and two of his family members in the troubled region of Kashmir, police said Thursday.
+Srinagar, India, June 3 (EFE).- Gunmen have shot dead a local politician of India’s ruling Bharatiya Janata Party (BJP) in the disputed Kashmir region, police said on Thursday.

 The idyllic Himalayan region of Kashmir has been a disputed region since 1947 when India and Pakistan won their freedom from British rule.